 - Noah's Island: The Problem Walrus is wise and serves as the Island's counsellor.

 - Zig-zagged with Lady Walrus from Sonic Boom.
-Most of the time, she is a bit of a snob, but is otherwise a good person, concerned for her baby's safety.
+Most of the time, she is a bit of a snob, but otherwise a good person who is concerned for her baby's safety.
 She has done some morally ambiguous acts, but never on her own.
 When she acts more obnoxious than usual, it's mainly because all the townspeople are.

 - In We Wish You A Merry Walrus, an animated Christmas special based on Club Penguin, the Merry Walrus is kind and generous, and is essentially the Funny Animal version of Santa Claus.

 - In DuckTales (2017), the mascot of Funso's Fun Zone, a playhouse/restaurant is a big, friendly walrus.
 Subverted when the Beagle Boys steal the mascot costume and wear it when they kidnap the triplets and Webby.
 Then subverted again when it's revealed that the mascot is actually the Phantom Blot, a master criminal working for F.O.W.L., an international terrorist organization.